jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
 ## Priority
 - Fix summon cards disappearing
-- Fix dash movement desync
-  - it seems to only move to the first on server
-- Fix other strategy balance:
+- Fix other strategy balance
-  - Balance Summons cost
 - Fix: "Failed to save" when there are too many saves"
 -
 - WhiteScythe — Today at 7:26 PM